nicklasring/docker-nginx-php7-mysql/README.md

 # docker-nginx-php7-mysql
 Development Docker Containers to quickly start a new project

-### installation
+### Installation

 - Clone this repository
 - Create the folder 'mysql'
 - Create the folder 'webroot'
-- Set your mysql passwords as environment variables in docker-compose.yml
+- Set your mysql connection details as environment variables in docker-compose.yml

 ### Starting the app & db containers